llvm/clangd-www/installation.md

 ![Diagnostics in Emacs](screenshots/emacs_diagnostics.png)

 eglot supports many of clangd's features, with caveats:
- - code completion, enhaced by `company-mode`, see below
+ - code completion, enhanced by `company-mode`, see below
  - diagnostics and fixes
  - find definitions and references (`M-x xref-find-definitions` etc)
  - hover and highlights